It raining pretty hard, but it is almost dark as night outside.

 I'm holding it in my formerly nicotine-stained fingers.

-I I don't know what to say.
+I don't know what to say.

-I just I I it's what I use.
+It's what I use.

-It's it's the greatest thing in the world for hot weather, cold weather, say microwave dishwasher, whatever, all that stuff, but the ice doesn't melt.
+It's the greatest thing in the world for hot weather, cold weather, microwave, dishwasher, whatever, all that stuff.

 It doesn't drip all over you.

-Plus it's got me on it.
+Plus, it's got me on it.

 It can't be any better.

-There's nothing better than this there.
+There's nothing better than this.

 That's what it means.